Ved-97/Virtual-Workspace/README.md

 The following are the technologies which are used in our Project:

-1. AndroidStudio
-Android Studio is the Official IDE for Android.
+1. AndroidStudio is the Official IDE for Android.
 Android Studio provides the fastest tools for building apps on every type of Android device.

-2. Unity
-Unity, the world's leading real-time engine, is used to create half of the world's games.
+2. Unity, the world's leading real-time engine, is used to create half of the world's games.

-3. Vuforia
-Vuforia is an augmented reality software development kit for mobile devices that enables the creation of augmented reality applications.
+3. Vuforia is an augmented reality software development kit for mobile devices that enables the creation of augmented reality applications.